davepinch/pinchy.cc/collections/_fragments/this-was-the-boundary-of-creation.md

 ---
-title: "This was the boundary of creation"
+title: "this was the boundary of creation"
 tags:
   - Fragment
 ---